clojure-expectations/clojure-test/doc/useful-predicates.md

 # Useful Predicates

-Since Expectations leans heavily on predicates in `expect` tests, it is common to want to check that values are close to some expected value or are within an expected range.
-The following predicates are provided to help with that:
+Expectations leans heavily on predicates: you can `expect` any predicate to be true on the (actual) test value.
+You can use any predicate -- built into Clojure, user-defined, even Specs -- but Expectations also provides a few of its own that can be helpful when checking values are close to some expected result or within an expected range, etc.

 ## `approximately`